Kidney Cancer: Diagnosis

 Then you may be asked not to eat anything until a second set of pictures is taken.

-The dye allows your healthcare provider to see certain parts of the body more clearly.
+The dye lets your healthcare provider see certain parts of the body more clearly.

 The dye will pass through your body and exit through your bowel movements.
 Dye may